You must have a valid lawful basis in order to process personal data.

 The biggest change is for public authorities, who now need to consider the new ‘public task’ basis first for most of their processing, and have more limited scope to rely on consent or legitimate interests.

 You can choose a new lawful basis if you find that your old condition for processing is no longer appropriate under the GDPR, or decide that a different basis is more appropriate.
-This is however a one-off opportunity to bring your processing in line with the GDPR.
-Once the GDPR is in effect, you will not be able to swap between lawful bases at will if you find that your original basis was invalid.
-You will be in breach of the GDPR if you did not determine the appropriate lawful basis (or bases, if more than one applies) from the start.
+You should try to get this right first time.
+Once the GDPR is in effect, it will be much harder to swap between lawful bases at will if you find that your original basis was invalid.
+You will be in breach of the GDPR if you did not clearly identify the appropriate lawful basis (or bases, if more than one applies) from the start.

 You must now inform people upfront about your lawful basis for processing their personal data.
 You need therefore to communicate this information to individuals by 25 May 2018, and ensure that you include it in all future privacy notices.